MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-attach-cognitive-services.md

 > [!TIP]
 > Azure provides infrastructure for you to monitor billing and budgets.
 For more information about monitoring Azure AI services, see [Plan and manage costs for Azure AI services](/azure/ai-services/plan-manage-costs).

-## Billing through a keyless connection to Azure AI multi-service
+## Bill through a keyless connection

 [!INCLUDE [Feature preview](./includes/previews/preview-generic.md)]

-Using the Azure portal or newer preview REST APIs and beta SDK packages, you can attach a multi-service resource using a managed identity and permissions.
+Using the Azure portal or newer preview REST APIs and beta SDK packages, you can attach an Azure AI multi-service multi-service resource using a managed identity and permissions.
 The advantage of this approach is that billing is keyless and has no dependency on regions.

 1. [Configure Azure AI Search to use a managed identity](search-howto-managed-identities-data-sources.md).